minio/docs/source/operations/checklists/hardware.rst

    Use Consistent Drive Type and Capacity
    ++++++++++++++++++++++++++++++++++++++

-   Ensure a consistent drive type (NVMe, SSD, HDD) for the underlying storage.
+   Ensure a consistent drive type (NVMe, SSD, HDD) for the underlying storage in a MinIO deployment.
-   MinIO does not distinguish between storage types.
+   MinIO does not distinguish between storage types and does not support configuring "hot" or "warm" drives within a single deployment.
-   Mixing storage types provides no benefit to MinIO.
+   Mixing drive types typically results in performance degradation, as the slowest drives in the deployment become a bottleneck regardless of the capabilities of the faster drives.

-   Use the same capacity of drive across all nodes in each MinIO :ref:`server pool <minio-intro-server-pool>`.
+   Use the same capacity and type of drive across all nodes in each MinIO :ref:`server pool <minio-intro-server-pool>`.
    MinIO limits the maximum usable size per drive to the smallest size in the deployment.
    For example, if a deployment has 15 10TB drives and 1 1TB drive, MinIO limits the per-drive capacity to 1TB.